-Prereg: "C" or higher in ETRO 120 and

-Coreg: ETRO 122L

-Description: This course provides the basic principles of vacuum tubes; semi-conductor devices; integrated circuits; and the applications to power supplies, amplifiers, oscillators (sinusoidal and non-sinusoidal), and basic logic circuits.
+Credits: 5 Class hours: 5 lecture Prereq: "C" or higher in ETRO 120 and ETRO 120L Coreq: ETRO 122L Comments: Credit by exam is not an available option.
+Description: This course provides the basic principles of vacuum tubes; semiconductor devices; integrated circuits; and the applications to power supplies, amplifiers, oscillators (sinusoidal and non-sinusoidal), and basic logic circuits.